ikbencasdoei/godot-voip/README.md

 1. Go to the templates tab in the Godot Engine project manager and look for godot-voip, or go to the [Godot Asset Library](https://godotengine.org/asset-library/asset/425) to manually download the latest release, or you can clone/download this repository to get the latest commit.
 2. Open downloaded project.

+### For macOS users
+Users running godot-voip on macOS need to make sure the microphone format in macOS audio settings is equal to the mix-rate in Godot project-settings.

 # Documentation

 ## VoiceInstance <img src="https://raw.githubusercontent.com/casbrugman/godot-voip/master/addons/godot-voip/icons/VoiceInstance.svg" alt="icon" width="32"/>